A Miracle Cure: Interview with Richard Lueker, M.D.

 I met cardiologist Richard Lueker at Karma Kitchen one Sunday afternoon in Berkeley where he was doing service as a volunteer waiter.
 The moment I'd stepped into the restaurant, that day's volunteer maitre d', Viral Mehta, said, "It's great that you showed up today.
 We were going to call you because there's someone here we want you to meet.
 Be sure to ask him about his story."

 I looked around the restaurant—always lively on the Sunday afternoons it's taken over by Karma Kitchen volunteers—and spotted a tall, distinguished-looking, gray-haired man.
-I kept my eye on him for a few moments and was struck by his quiet attentiveness as he spoke with people.
+I kept my eye on him and was struck by his quiet attentiveness as he spoke with people.
 It wasn't hard to guess this was the man Viral wanted me to meet.
 But he had his hands full.
 Since I was there not only for lunch, but for the unexpected meetings that always seem to take place at Karma Kitchen, I was happy to wait until things slowed down.
 I knew there would be new adventures to keep me busy.

 Dr. Lueker was visiting his close friends in the Bay Area, Viral and Pavi, and taking a break from running New Heart, a cardiac care and rehabilitation clinic in Albuquerque, which he founded with the financial help of one of his heart patients.